 Professional Work Experience (PWE) is incorporated into the ME programmes.
-Six- to eight-month internships (the majority of which are paid) have included the following employers: Accenture, Analog Devices, Bank of America, Eiratech Robotics, EirGrid, ESB, FoodMarble, Intel, Mainstream Renewable Power, Microsoft, Workday and Xilinx.
+Six- to eight-month internships (the majority of which are paid) have included the following employers: Accenture, Analog Devices, Eiratech Robotics, EirGrid, ESB, FoodMarble, Intel, Mainstream Renewable Power, Microsoft, Workday and Xilinx.